 Our goal Measure Current performance (2023/2024 Annual Report) Performance targets 2025 - 2034 Solid waste activities are Legislative compliance: Achieved a) - d) 100% managed in accordance with resource consent conditions.
 Compliance with the territorial authority's resource consents for management of solid waste as measured by the number of: 100% consents in place and monitored.
-O notices, orders or convictions a) abatement notices b) infringement notices c) enforcement orders, and d) convictions.
+0 notices, orders or convictions a) abatement notices b) infringement notices c) enforcement orders, and d) convictions.
 Received by the territorial authority in relation those resource consents.
 Waste collection is Customer satisfaction: New Measure ≥90% managed to give a good quality service Completed kerbside collections as a percentage of bins in service.
-Baseline to be established Customer satisfaction: New Measure to be 70% of users are Proportion of residents rating the kerbside collection good or very good. implemented 2026/2027 Baseline to be established satisfied Why this is important: that specify certain conditions the second consent of the consent The quantity of solid Environmental impact: New Measure Remains static or waste disposed of is static or decreasing Total kilograms of residual waste per capita Baseline to be established decreases year on year.
+Baseline to be established Customer satisfaction: Proportion of residents rating the kerbside collection good or very good.
+New Measure to be implemented 2026/2027 Baseline to be established 70% of users are satisfied Why this is important: that specify certain conditions th s.
+Meeting our resource consent o environment.
+The quantity of solid Environmental impact: New Measure Remains static or waste disposed of is static or decreasing Total kilograms of residual waste per capita Baseline to be established decreases year on year.
 Environmental impact: New Measure Decreases year on Kilograms of household kerbside residual waste per capita decreases year on year.
 Baseline to be established year.